counselconfig/counselconfig-counselconfig.github.io/_posts/2020-12-30-Database-Administration.md

 ---
 layout: post
-title: Databaase research
+title: Data-base research
 tags: Database administration devlopment research
 ---

 # Database administration

-Data, and ever increasingly intelligent systems that serve them, are increasing their worth in our nationbal health servics during this global pandemic - I written this IEEE article drawing on some of the key areas of debates concerning database administration below.
+Data, and ever increasingly intelligent systems that serve them, are increasing their worth in our national health services during this global pandemic.
+I have written the following IEEE article drawing on some of the key debates concerning value of 'data' at the 'base'.

 <style>